proud/practical_machine_learning/README.md

-Course project of the MOOC 'Practical Machine Learning' from Coursera.
+Course project and quizzes of the MOOC 'Practical Machine Learning' from Coursera.

 See https://class.coursera.org/predmachlearn-013.